 • Notes: 1 Tablespoon = 20 ml / 0.7 fl oz 1 Cup= 250 ml / 8.45 fl oz

 • 1.
 Choose large, firm tomatoes as they are easier to fill.
 Additionally, you want them to be ripe because they are sweeter and juicier.
+I usually find larger tomatoes at the local greengrocer.

 • 2.
 Soak potatoes before baking for about 30 minutes, or until needed.
 Soaking the potatoes removes excess surface starch in the potatoes which helps to make them crispier and also helps to prevent them from sticking together when baked.
 Additionally, soaking allows the potatoes to soak up moisture, resulting in a fluffy and more evenly-cooked interior.